engilorian/labelflow/README.md

 # Label Flow

-A user-friendly tool for scanning barcodes, automatically saving them in an Excel file, and instantly printing barcode labels using your DYMO LabelWriter.
+A user-friendly tool for scanning asset tags, serial numbers, and PO numbers — automatically saving the data in timestamped Excel files and instantly printing barcode labels.

 ## Features

 - Plug-and-scan: Your barcode scanner acts like a keyboard — just scan and go.
-- Instant printing: A label is printed automatically for every barcode scanned.
+- Multi-field labels: Prints Asset Tag, Serial Number, and PO Number on each label.
+- Instant printing or batch mode: Print labels immediately or after scanning all items.
-- Automatic logging: Scanned data is saved to a dated Excel file (e.g., barcodes_2025-06-27.xlsx) inside the data/ folder.
+- Automatic logging: Scanned data saved to daily Excel files (e.g., barcodes_2025-06-27.xlsx) inside the data/ folder.
-- Timestamped records: Every scan includes the exact time it occurred.
+- Timestamped records: Every entry includes the exact date and time scanned.
-- No duplicates: Identical entries (same barcode + timestamp) are filtered out.
+- No duplicates: Prevents duplicate entries based on all scanned fields plus timestamp.

 ## Prerequisites